This article was medically fact-checked by Consultant Obstetrician and Gynaecologist Dr. Shree Datta.

 If you have experienced sexual trauma and go through postcoital dysphoria, it may be helpful to take more active steps towards your healing.

-Some helpful tools for healing sexual trauma can be therapy (individual and couples), breathwork and grounding practices, and being clear with your boundaries.
+Some helpful tools for having better sex after trauma can be therapy (individual and couples), breathwork and grounding practices, and being clear with your boundaries.

 Your Needs Aren’t Being Met